petergardfjall/dotfiles/cheat/sheets/emacs.cheat.md

 - `M-x describe-face`: describe the face at point.
 - `M-x describe-text-properties`: learn all faces being used at point: faces for overlays at point, face which in turn is a list of faces (as in org mode tags)

+## Tramp-mode
+`tramp` brings transparent access to files on remote hosts. `tramp` is triggered by the name entered when opening a file.

+    C-x C-f /remotehost:filename
+    C-x C-f /method:user@remotehost:filename

+When using `tramp` to edit a file on a remote host, `M-x shell` will automtically invoke the remote shell.

+Tab completion in the minibuffer works for hosts just like for files:

+  `C-x C-f` and then enter `/ssh:` and press `TAB`

+via completion candidates from `~/.ssh/{config,known_hosts}`.
+The full list is set in `tramp-completion-function-alist`.

+You can also edit local files as `root` (note the double colon!)

+    C-x C-f /su::/etc/hosts
+    C-x C-f /sudo::/etc/hosts

+You can even open files with a "multi-hop" syntax:

+    C-x C-f /ssh:bird@bastion|ssh:you@remotehost:/path
+    // open as root on remotehost.
+NOTE: remote host needs to be given!
+    C-x C-f /ssh:you@remotehost|sudo:remotehost:/path/to/file RET

 ## Custom keybindings
 Navigation: